 In high-frequency trading, where milliseconds equal money, AI models are increasingly being deployed at the edge.
 That is, physically closer to the source of trading activity, often within or near exchange data centers, rather than in distant cloud servers.
 This setup reduces latency and enables ultra-fast decision-making.

-With edge computing, trading firms can run AI inference locally, which enhances execution speed and strengthens data privacy.
+With edge computing, trading firms can run AI inference locally using cutting-edge technologies, enabling low-latency local inference while enhancing execution speed and strengthening data privacy.
 Co-located servers near major exchanges like the NYSE or CME enable real-time analytics and decisions without the need to constantly transfer data to and from the cloud.

 Autonomous trading agents

 Agentic AI refers to autonomous AI agents that not only make decisions but execute them with minimal or no human intervention.
-Think about it: looping, self-correcting, and optimizing trading bots.
+Think about it: self-correcting, adaptive ai trading bots that loop and optimize in real time.
 JPMorgan’s LOXM (as reported in the press) represents this trend.

 Explainable AI (XAI) & real-time risk monitoring